Analysis | Trump isn’t doing much to shore up his weaknesses at this convention

 3. Women

-This election will likely be won and lost by female voters, especially those in the all-important suburbs we keep talking about.
-But as The Washington Post has reported, the Trump campaign privately feels like women are a weak spot for the president.
+This election will probably be won and lost by female voters, especially those in the all-important suburbs we keep talking about.
+But as The Washington Post has reported, the Trump campaign privately believes that women are a weak spot for the president.

 Besides the coronavirus, some strategists and polls suggest that Trump may be missing the mark in communicating with suburban women when he talks about Black Lives Matter protesters as criminals.
 The suburbs are already diverse, and mothers and fathers also participated in these protests this summer.
-In addition, Trump continues to refer to this voting bloc in anachronistic, arguably offensive terms, using terms such as “suburban housewives.”
+In addition, Trump continues to refer to this voting bloc in anachronistic, arguably offensive terms, such as “suburban housewives.”

 Melania Trump’s speech was meant to counteract all that.
 She tried to humanize the toll of the pandemic and made a plea to mothers to teach children about the dangers of social media.
 But how much change can one high-profile speech have?
 Especially when the other women in the president’s life, such as his daughter Tiffany Trump, didn’t serve as character witnesses for the president but rather echoed his fiery rhetoric, as The Post’s Josh Dawsey noted on Tuesday.